AngangGuo/blog/content/posts/2020/Tips - Git Version Control.md

 Or using drag and drop also works.

+### How to mark Github issue as `bug`?
+Open the issue, at the right hand of the page, you can assign `bug` label to mark the issue.

 ### Preview HTML File
 If you want to see an HTML page on Github as a normal rendered HTML page, go to https://htmlpreview.github.io/